 - Rinse the moong dal three to five times until the water runs clear.

 - Add the tomatoes and salt.
-Let cook for 5 minutes until the tomatoes look a bit jammy.
+Let cook for 5 minutes until the tomatoes look a bit jammy (no need cook tomatoes if you're canned)

 - Now, using a spoon, mash the cooked dal against the edges for the pot about 15 to 20 times.
 The moong dal should be well cooked and mash easily.